Old Rule for Raising Capital

-When I field calls from potential clients (PCs) about raising capital for their ventures, the conversation without fail always turns to the subject of paying someone to raise capital for the company.
-There can be any of a number of reasons these potential clients would want to pay someone else a commission to bring in investors.
+When I field calls from potential clients (PCs) about raising capital for their ventures, the conversation, without fail, always turns to the subject of paying someone to raise capital for the company.
+There can be several reasons these potential clients would want to pay someone else a commission to bring in investors.
 It frees up time so they can concentrate on the business side of things instead of raising money… It could accelerate the capital raising and investing timeline… They may not have the connections to be of any help . . . and so on and so on.

 Here’s a typical conversation with a potential client:

 PC: Can I pay someone a commission to bring in investors?